-Head fixation devices are commonly used for studying anesthesia effects, facial function, neuroimaging, reflex adaptation, operant conditioning, and reflexes such as eye blinking in mice (Schwarz et al., 2010).
+These devices are frequently employed in the study of anaesthesia effects, facial function, neuroimaging, reflex adaptation, operant conditioning, and behaviors such as eye blinking in mice (Schwarz et al., 2010).

 Price and Specifications